-The subject kegerator is still being marketed and in late 2021 costs around $5,000.
-With the emergence of extremely popular and profitable craft beer the 4-faucet tower is no longer efficient for a 94″ kegerator.
+The subject kegerator is still being marketed and in 2022 costs around $5,000.
+With the emergence of extremely popular and profitable craft beer the 4-faucet tower is no longer applicable.
 Craft beer is delivered primarily in 1/6-barrel kegs (“Sixtels”).
 A 94″ kegerator can accommodate at least 12 sixtels.
 Therefore, a higher capacity draft beer tower is required.

 BAR DESIGN TIP:

-If a bar owner wants to feature craft beer, this cooler could house more than 14 sixtels.
-The other problem with the traditional kegerator is that most are 29″ deep, which is not in compliance with the 24″ standard we use for built-in bar equipment.
+If a bar owner wants to feature craft beer, this cooler could accommodate 12 sixtels.
+The other problem with the traditional kegerator is that most are 29″ deep.
+Deep coolers such as this are not in compliance with the 24″ standard we use for built-in bar equipment.
 Traditional kegerators impact the bartender aisle by reducing it 5″.